-Name A 44 Relationship with the Company
+Name Attribute Relationship with the Company

-Name Attribute ь С d e f g h i j k
+Name Auribute a b c d e f g h i j k

 Hideaki Omiya From another company

 Mari Matsunaga From another company

 Yoshio Shirai From another company

 Susumu Murakoshi Lawyer

 Michiko Ohtsuka CPA

-\ Categories for "Relationship with the Company"
+^{} Categories for "Relationship with the Company"

-- \ "o" when the director presently falls or has recently fallen under the category; - "\(\triangle\)" when the director fell under the category in the past - \ "•" when a close relative of the director presently falls or has recently fallen under the category; - "\Lambda" when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
+^{ &}quot;o" when the director presently falls or has recently fallen under the category;

+[&]quot; \triangle " when the director fell under the category in the past a.
+Executive of the Company or its subsidiaries b.
 Non-Executive Director or executive of a parent company of the Company